tylerlum/IsaacLab/docs/source/deployment/cluster.rst

 For simplicity, we recommend that an SSH connection is set up between the local development machine and the cluster.
-Such a connection will simplify the file transfer and prevent the user cluster password from being requested multiple times.
+Such a connection will simplify the file transfer and prevent the user's cluster password from being requested multiple times.

 .. attention::
   The workflow has been tested with: